wp-plugins/list-custom-taxonomy-widget/readme.txt

 The widgets API can sometimes get messy when I've added features in an update since you first used the widget.
 If you're having trouble seeing all of the options, first try clicking "save" on the widget, and if that doesn't work you can refresh individual widgets by removing them and creating a new instance (drag a new list custom taxonomy widget into your sidebar and set up the options from scratch).

 = Can I Do ___? =
 If you'd like to do something outside of the configuration options of this plugin, look at the <a href="http://codex.wordpress.org/Template_Tags/wp_list_categories" target="_blank">WordPress Codex documentation on the function this plugin implements, wp_list categories</a>.
 If this function can do it, the plugin can do it with minor edits, just look in list-custom-taxonomy-widget.php in the plugin editor.
-If it's a potentially more universally useful feature, let me know and I'll add support from the widgets page.
+If it's a more universally helpful feature, let me know and I'll add support in the widget UI.

 == Changelog ==
+= 3.3 =
+* Fixed bug where dropdown input 404d unless it was the built-in category taxonomy

 = 3.2.1 =
 * Added classes/ids and containers to widgets to alow easier selecting with CSS and JavaScript